Understanding & Configuring Google Consent Mode (GCM) V2

 What is Google Consent Mode V2?

-Google Consent Mode v2 is an updated framework by Google that helps adjust data collection practices based on user consent, ensuring compliance with privacy laws like the General Data Protection Regulation (GDPR).
+Google Consent Mode v2 is an updated framework by Google that helps adjust data collection practices based on user consent.
 Features of this framework include:

 • Implementation: Website owners can integrate Consent Mode to handle user consent for cookies used by Google Ad Manager.